Graphics processing unit: 1980s

-IBM introduced its proprietary Video Graphics Array (VGA) display standard in 1987, with a maximum resolution of 640×480 pixels.
+For context, IBM also introduced its Video Graphics Array (VGA) display system in 1987, with a maximum resolution of pixels.
+Unlike 8514/A, VGA had no hardware acceleration features.
 In November 1988, NEC Home Electronics announced its creation of the Video Electronics Standards Association (VESA) to develop and promote a Super VGA (SVGA) computer display standard as a successor to VGA.
-Super VGA enabled graphics display resolutions up to 800×600 pixels, a 56% increase.
+Super VGA enabled graphics display resolutions up to pixels, a 56% increase.

+In 1988 SGI sold IRIS workstation graphics with 10-12 Geometry Engines and introduced the IrisVision add-in board for IBM MicroChannel bus (RS/6000) based on the Geometry Engine as well.

+In 1988 as well, the first dedicated polygonal 3D graphics boards in arcade machines were introduced with the Namco System 21 and Taito Air System.